 - Encouraging positive reviews on popular sites like City Search, Yelp, Angie's List, Google Reviews, Facebook, and Merchant Circle through focused customer outreach, but without bribery.

-- Removing negative reviews when possible (if they violate terms of service or promote legitimate falsehoods, these are the most common acceptable grounds for removal.
+- Removing negative reviews when possible (if they violate terms of service or promote legitimate falsehoods, are the most common acceptable grounds for removal.
 If the reviews are negative and truthful, your strategy will need to be more proactive).

-- Inclusion of Yelp and other review site badges and signage on websites, storefronts, within direct advertising, or email newsletters to encourage satisfied customers to promote you through word-of-mouth online.
+- Inclusion of Yelp and other review site badges and signage on websites, storefronts, direct advertising, or email newsletters to encourage satisfied customers to promote you through word-of-mouth online.

 - Have a protocol in place for monitoring and responding to online reviews.